mj0nez/bdew-datetimes/README.md

 ```
 ## Notes

-The BDEW considers all days as holidays, which are nation wide holidays and days, which are a holiday in at least one state.
+The BDEW considers all days as holidays, which are nationwide holidays and days, which are a holiday in at least one state.
 Furthermore, the 24. and the 31.
 December are holidays as well.
-Therefore this package utilizes a composition of all available german holiday calendars amd adds the two additional days.
+Therefore, this package utilizes a composition of all available german holiday calendars amd adds the two additional days.

 Shifting holidays to the next weekday if they fall on a weekend is currently not considered.